 Back-end Developer Jinsu Eun (Ruby on Rails)

-This project was requested by a energy education start-up, Plant.
-Since they had only an overall plan for this project, it was our mission to effectively adjust its scale and specify which features to include.
-This indicates that my role as a director was important.
-I treid to suggest realistic plans with the client's limited resource.
-For example, their original plan was to operate a competitive system based on users's energy usage.
-However, I and the back-end developer discovered that they had limited time and computing resource to implement and run such system, and it had also legal issue regarding collecting personal information.
+The client of this project was an energy education start-up, Plant.
+At first, they suggested a general plan for this project because they was not able to envision how challenging it is technologically, so it was our mission to adjust the scale of the system and specify which features to include.
+I led this discussion as a director.
+I often revised their plans to realistic one in line with the client's limited resource.
+For example, their original plan was to operate a competitive gamification based on users's energy usage.
+However, I and the back-end developer discovered that they had limited time and computing resource (maintenance budget) to implement and run such system, and it had also legal issue regarding collecting personal information (at that time they were not ready for legal advices).
 Hence, we suggested an enhanced monitoring and sharing system.

-The energy diary is the main feature of this project.
-Users can make a record of their daily energy use by entering their time of use appliacne, transportaion, and network.
-Each card in diary represent the energy usage of the corresponding sector, and users can unfold and fold these cards for detail usage.
+The energy diary was the main feature of this project.
+Users can record their daily energy use by entering their time of using an appliacne, transportaion, etc. Each card in diary represents the energy usage of the corresponding sector, and users can toggle these cards for detail usage.

-A step-by-step tutorial was necessary to spread this application among elementary students because they are less familiar with use a new computer application.
-Thus, this tutorial was provided to first-time users.
+A step-by-step tutorial was necessary to increase the usability of this application among elementary students because they might not be familiar with this.
+Thus, a system provides a first-time tutorial.

-The client demanded us to provide a web comics (webtoon) with audio autoplay, which means that audio clips (e.g. background music, and sound effects) are automatically played at their preset positions as reading comics.
-This was because their project was initiated this web comics series and already prepared some audio tracks for the comics.
-This way of presenting comics was famous in the Korean web comics market, but not in the world-wide scale.
-This meant that there were no open source library for this feature, and I had to develop from the scratch because it belonged to front-end development.
+The client requested a web comics (webtoon) feature with audio autoplay, which means that each audio clip (e.g. background music, and sound effects) is automatically played at its preset position as readers progress.
+This way of presenting comics was famous in the Korean web comics market, but a proprietary resource, which meant no open source library suited for this feature was available.
+I developed it from the scratch.

-Another concern was to offer provider-side interface because the author of the web comics were also the user of this app.
-When registering a new episode, the author first upload the image files of the episode and audio tracks.
+Second, offering a content provider-side application required an easilty testable interface.
+When uploading a new episode, the author first upload the image files of the episode and audio tracks.
 Then, in another page (the second screenshot), the images are rendered and the grid is visibly overlaid.
 The interactive dialog box at the bottom side allows the author to select the starting and ending points of each audio track, and those points appear on the grid.
 Fading option was also available for fluent transition of audio tracks.